-Yes, it’s true.
-It’s finally congee time! 🍲 (Doesn’t that emoticon look like congee?
+It's congee time! 🍲 (Doesn't that emoticon look like congee?
 I think it is.)

-What in the world is congee, you ask?
+What is congee, you ask?
 (Did you ask that?
 I am going to assume you did).
-Congee is a savoury Chinese rice porridge, it’s also called jook depending on what region you are from.
+Congee is an amazingly savoury Chinese rice porridge.
+It's also called Jook, depending on what region you are from or in.

 Back to congee.
 So I learned about congee from my Chinese side of the family.
 The basic recipe is 1 cup of rice and 10 cups of water.
 Simmer for an hour and a half, done.
 Anything else you add to it is up to you.

 Congee is actually pretty bland in flavour (just like porridge), so it's really what you add to it that gives it that va va voom.

 Traditionally, there is some sort of animal bone in there, which you may not be so surprised that I decided to opt out of for this recipe.
 Instead to make my vegan congee I used dried shiitake mushrooms, which are gorgeously chewy and flavourful.
 Cook them along with the rice, some ginger and garlic.
 Mmmmmm!

 When the congee is cooked, it becomes ALL ABOUT the toppings.
 I like green onions, cilantro, sesame seeds, soy sauce, Sriracha, and a few drops of toasted sesame oil.
 Gosh golly gee... wait, what's the Chinese version of gosh golly gee?
 Google translate says Tiān nǎ tiān nǎ āiyā.
 I have no idea how accurate that is but I am going for it!